elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-trusted-registries.md

     * A.12.6.1 Management of Technical Vulnerabilities

 !!!important
-    This safeguard is enabled by default since [Compliant Kubernetes apps v0.19.0](/compliantkubernetes/release-notes/#v0190).
+    * This safeguard is enabled by default with the enforcement action `deny` since [Compliant Kubernetes apps v0.19.0](/compliantkubernetes/release-notes/#v0190).
+As a result, resources that violate this policy will not be created.
+    * The default enforcement action for this safeguard has been changed to `warn` instead of `deny` since [Compliant Kubernetes apps v0.29.0](/compliantkubernetes/release-notes/#v0290).
+As a result, resources that violate this policy will generate warning messages, but will still be created.

 ## Problem